sttxd1/road_lane_segment/README.md

 ```

 ### Evaluation
 The `inference.ipynb` file is used to check the performance of trained models.
-The `eval_loss.ipynb` is used to calculate the MSE loss, including the soft MSE loss at testing stage.
+The `eval_loss.ipynb` is used to calculate the evaluation loss, including the soft evaluation loss at testing stage.

 ### References
 https://github.com/Wizaron/instance-segmentation-pytorch